Data-pageup/drone-livestock-detection/README.md

 ---

 # 📓 Colab Notebook
+Includes:
+- Dataset download
+- YOLOv8 installation
+- Training
+- Validation
+- Saving and exporting weights
+- Running predictions

+---

-The full training workflow is available in the notebook:
+# The full training workflow is available in the notebook.

+### Done By - Amirtha Ganesh R